 And you can check out our Student Resource page for help tip, tricks, and templates!

-The majority of our workshops scheduled on ExperienceBU are delivered by undergraduate students for graduate students.
-Our Learning Specialist will deliver graduate workshops upon request.
+We offer a variety of academic skills workshops for graduate students, both regularly scheduled and on request.
 Frequently requested topics are listed below.
-We require a minimum of 4 students to deliver the workshop.
+Graduate students can request workshops for a group.
+We require a minimum of 5 students to deliver the workshop.

 - Proposal Writing